Skin rejuvenation through Medical Grade Skin Care

-With clean active ingredients, medical grade skincare can deliver transformative results to all skin types.
-Free from harsh ingredients such as parabens, mineral oil, petrolatum, PEGs, sodium lauryl sulfate, artificial dyes and fragrances.
-With all skin care ranges being cruelty free.
+With clean active ingredients, medical grade skincare can improve skin health in all skin types.
+Free from harsh ingredients such as parabens, mineral oil, petrolatum, PEGs, sodium lauryl sulfate, artificial dyes and fragrances, with all skin care ranges being cruelty free.

 Skin care regimes involving active ingredients often take 3-6 months to achieve results*.
 It is advised to have follow-up skin consultation at 2 weeks, 3 months and again at 6 months to ensure the recommended regime is still correct to support your skin needs.
 The treatment needs to be continued for any improvement to be maintained and prevent further damage by changing lifestyle factors, especially sun avoidance.

 Non-Negotiables – A new standard in clinical skincare

 Niacinamide (vitamin B3) – take 500mg twice a day orally

 Niacinamide has the ability to strengthen and hydrate the skin by reinforcing the skins barrier and assist in the reduction of trans epidermal water loss.
 Niacinamide may also improve the appearance of pigmentation by acting as a melanin transfer inhibitor.

 Despite the increasing use of sunscreens and other sun avoidance measures the incidence of skin cancer continues to rise in Australia, and there is a large amount of research being performed on preventing skin cancers (suncreens seem to be more effective at preventing sunburn than at preventing skin cancers).